relationship-science

 "Quick daily check-ins!"
 "Gamified for fun!"
 "AI-powered insights!"
 "Improve your communication in just 5 minutes!"

 Paired gives you scores.
 Ember gives you streaks.
-Better Topics gives you points.
+We don't gamify your relationship, and there's no leaderboard for love.

 The Hard Stuff, Not the Fun Stuff